-These are the pieces of equipment that you're trusting to save your life; choose them confidently by reading our buying guide.
+These are the pieces of equipment that you're trusting to save your life.
+Choose them confidently by reading our buying guide.

-Beacons are a necessity in the backcountry, and even something you should have in some areas in-bounds.
+Beacons are a necessity in the backcountry, and even something you should carry in some areas in-bounds.
 While all beacons achieve a similar goal, they all have different specifications and abilities.
 Below are some of the following features you might consider before deciding what model is best for you.

 - Three antenna beacons have better readings and more direct routing than older, single antenna beacons by taking signals from all axis.
 You will find nearly all beacons are three antenna now as it is the new standard.

 - Bandwidth is different with every beacon.
 Choose a beacon that has the best bandwidth as this will make starting your search quicker.

 - Marking functions allow you to mark someone off once they have been located so that you can continue your search for other victims while someone else digs them out.

 - Multiple buried indication shows you how many people are buried.
 Some beacons have a higher capacity for how many people they can locate at one time.

 - Updateable software gives you the capability to keep up with the latest revisions to software, as well as getting rid of any bugs if problems arise.

 - Group check makes it easy to check that everyone’s beacons are working before heading off for the day.